mSvcBench/muBench/Docs/Deployment.md

 In this section, we'll describe how to create and deploy the *µBench* objects to a Kubernetes environment.

-Once you have (i), defined your service mesh topology with the [Service Mesh Generator](/ServiceMeshGenerator/README.md#Service-Mesh-Generator), (ii), described the behavior of each service when reached using the [Work Model Generator](/WorkModelGenerator/README.md#Work-Model-Generator) and (iii), generated the load of the simulation with the [WorkLoad Generator](/WorkLoadGenerator/README.md#Workload-Generator) you are ready to deploy the service mesh on Kubernetes.
+Once you have (i), defined your service mesh topology with the [Service Mesh Generator](/ServiceMeshGenerator/README.md#Service-Mesh-Generator), (ii), described the behavior of each service using the [Work Model Generator](/WorkModelGenerator/README.md#Work-Model-Generator) and (iii), generated the simulation load with the [WorkLoad Generator](/WorkLoadGenerator/README.md#Workload-Generator) you are ready to deploy the service mesh on Kubernetes.

 We'll use the [K8s Yaml Builder](/Docs/Deployment.md#K8sYamlBuilder) to translate the `workmodel` into K8s deployable objects.